AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 #### Default Authentication (CILogon)
 Globus authentication defaults to using CILogon, which is an international federation of Identity Providers (IDPs).
 CILogon supports over 5000 identity providers, including campus identity providers, GitHub, Google, Microsoft, and ORCID.
 Visit [CILogon](https://cilogon.org/) to view the full list of identity providers and to try logging on with your preferred provider.

-If your institution is a member of the [Australian Access Federation (AAF)](https://aaf.edu.au/), then you most likely have the ability to log in via CILogon by default through [EduGAIN](https://technical.edugain.org/).
+If your institution is a member of the [Australian Access Federation (AAF)](https://aaf.edu.au/) or [Tuakiri](https://www.reannz.co.nz/products-and-services/tuakiri/), then you most likely have the ability to log in via CILogon by default through [EduGAIN](https://technical.edugain.org/).
 You may need to ask your institutional IT administration to enable EduGain if it isn't already.

 #### Custom Authentication
 See [Globus Connect Server v5 Authorization and Authentication](https://docs.globus.org/guides/overviews/security/authorization-authentication-v54/) for a detailed description of the interactions between various components that manage authentication/authorization when a user transfers or shares files using Globus.